Innovative is Your "Go-To" Contractor for Siding in Chicago

 Insulated Vinyl Siding will become the standard siding choice of homeowners in the years to come.

-A popular product homeowners are choosing is fiber cement siding.
+A popular product homeowners are choosing is James Hardie.
 It has the look of wood but is pest and bird resistant, has lower maintenance, and will last longer.
 It can be used alone or in conjunction with brick or stone for a beautiful looking exterior that also costs less than a solid brick or stone home.
 It will cost you a little more than vinyl siding, and it will have to be painted.

-Fiber-cement siding (made of cement, sand, and cellulose fiber) looks like wood, but it's more durable and less expensive.
+Fiber-cement facing (made of cement, sand, and cellulose fiber) looks like wood, but it's more durable and less expensive.

 -- Available in planks from 5 1/4 inches to 12 inches wide